mozilla-releng/releng-rfcs/rfcs/2-repo-automation-code-owners.md

 # Details

 We will use the [Github "code owners"](https://help.github.com/articles/about-code-owners/) feature to declare the `automation` (or `tools`) directory to be "owned by" releng.
 This will assign us as reviewers to changes to this code.
-However, we will configure this so that review from releng isn't _required_, so that we don't hinder any product team progress.

 Example `CODEOWNERS` file:
 ```